Published on: 01/01/2008

 Sustainable Sanitation & Hygiene for All (SSH4A) was developed by SNV and IRC in 2008 and was initially implemented in Nepal, Bhutan, Cambodia, Vietnam and Laos.
 The approach is essentially a capacity building approach, supporting local government to lead and accelerate progress towards district-wide sanitation coverage with a focus on institutional sustainability and learning.
 The work revolves around four specific components:

-The current phase of the SSH4A programme in Bhutan and Nepal is part of the DFAT Civil Society WASH Fund II and runs from May 2014 till April 2018.
-In Cambodia the programme lasts till June 2017 and is funded by the Stone Family Foundation.
+The next phase of the SSH4A programme in Bhutan and Nepal was part of the DFAT Civil Society WASH Fund II and ran from May 2014 till April 2018.
+In Cambodia, the programme lasted till June 2017 and was funded by the Stone Family Foundation.